deepakkumardewani/portfolio-generator/instructions/progress.md

 # Portfolio Generator - Development Progress

-This document tracks the progress of the Portfolio Generator project as of **April 05, 2025**.
+This document tracks the progress of the Portfolio Generator project as of **May 30, 2025**.
 It covers the status of features, components, and tasks outlined in the PRD, Tech Stack, and App Flow documents.

 ---

 ## 1. Overall Status

-- **Completion**: ~90% (Core functionality implemented, polish and testing in progress).
+- **Completion**: ~95% (Core functionality implemented, polish and final testing in progress).
 - **Milestones Achieved**:
   1. Prototype: Basic form and template rendering completed.
   2. Core Features: Multi-step form, preview, and export functionality implemented.
   3. Deployment: Netlify integration completed.
-  4. Authentication: Appwrite integration completed.
+  4. Authentication: Appwrite integration completed with advanced data syncing.
+  5. Templates: All templates responsive and optimized with animation improvements.
-- **Current Focus**: Final UI enhancements and testing.
+- **Current Focus**: Final UI improvements, analytics integration preparation, and performance optimization.

 ---